yoctore/yocto-hint/README.md

 # yocto-hint

-> Manage and process code usage on yocto.
-Valid current code with JShint and valid code style with JSCS
+> Manage and process code style and usage on yocto.
+Code is validate with JShint & JSCS

 ## How to use